-A dentist restores and maintains dental health by diagnosing and treating, operating on, or prescribing for any disease, pain, injury, deformity, or physical condition of the oral and maxillofacial area.
+Dentists restore and maintain dental health by diagnosing and treating, operating on, or prescribing for any disease, pain, injury, deformity or physical condition of the oral and maxillofacial area.
 In general, this means the teeth, gums, jaws, and other areas of the head and neck as long as the mouth is involved.
+Under the supervision of a dentist, dental hygienists provide treatment to prevent cavities and gum diseases.

 An applicant must file an application for licensure/registration with the New York State Education Department, Office of the Professsions, to practice as a dentist in New York State.
 The latest information and requirements for licensure are available on the New York State Education Department's Office of the Professions website at http://www.op.nysed.gov/prof/dent/.